mtpatter/mtpatter.github.io/research.md

 ### Environmental Epidemiology

-I am using electronic medical records (EMR) data across the United States to look for geospatial patterns in the comorbidities of complex diseases.
+I am using electronic medical records (EMR) data across the United States to look for geospatial patterns and possible environmental factors influencing the incidence of disease and disease pairs.

 ### Earth Sciences